renovate-bot/GoogleCloudPlatform-_-cloud-run-pubsub-pull/README.md

 The worker service/worker pool is autoscaled by the scaler service based on its utilization.
 The cost to run the worker depends on the Pub/Sub traffic pattern and increases as Pub/Sub traffic increases.

+To limit worker costs, set the `--max_instances` argument on the deployed scaler as shown in the example.
+The `--max_instances` argument places a maximum on the number of worker instances the scaler service will recommend and actuate.

 ### Monitoring costs